Selena Doggett-Jones (Relationship/Psychosexual Therapist, AccCOSRT(sen), MBACP)

-Many people experience anxiety about their relationships and sex at some point in their lives.
+Most people experience anxiety about their relationships and sex at some time in their lives.
 Relationship therapy offers the opportunity to discuss your concerns with a therapist specially trained in this area of work in a safe, supportive and confidential environment.
 I have also worked for many years as a clinical nurse specialist in sexual and reproductive health.
-Please also see my website www.highgatetherapy.co.uk
+Please also see my website www.highgatetherapy.co.uk.
+During the current COVID 19 crisis I am conducting all sessions online sesson via ZOOM or by phone.

-I specialise in therapy for problems with relationships, sex and intimacy.
-These might be due to, among other reasons, illness, anxiety, sexual function, pain during sex, cultural and religious differences, trauma, gender identity or sexual orientation, sexual compulsivity, bereavement and infertility.
+I specialise in therapy for problems with relationships, sex and intimacy and with couples where depression in one partner may be negatively impacting on their relationship.
+These might be due to, among other reasons, illness, anxiety, sexual function, pain during sex, cultural and religious differences, trauma, gender identity or sexual orientation, sexual compulsivity, bereavement, infertility and disability.
 I have a very broad experience working with a very diverse population in large inner city NHS sexual health clinics, NHS psychosexual services and in private practice.
 I find it very rewarding to be able to facilitate positive change in people’s relationships and intimate lives.
 It is a creative and dynamic process and I often feel very touched and privileged to have clients feel confident and safe enough to share their most private thoughts and anxieties with me.

 I offer all potential clients a free 10 minute consultation over the phone.

-I can also travel to see clients if illness or disability makes it difficult for them to travel, subject to availability.
+I can also travel to see clients if illness or disability makes it difficult for them to travel, subject to availability and location.

 Some of the concerns people bring maybe related to: